-This past spring, Dr. Lenore Tedesco was looking out her window at The Wetlands Institute that sits in the middle of vast marshland in Cape May County, New Jersey.

-Outside, heavy rain and flooding tides associated with the Mother's Day nor'easter, were thoroughly soaking the marsh, a low-lying wetland with grassy vegetation that is usually present in areas of transition between land and water.
+How US Army Corps of Engineers is restoring bird habitats in the vast marshland of New Jersey looking out her window at The Wetlands Institute, which sits in the middle of vast marshland in Cape May County, New Jersey.
+Outside, heavy rain and flooding tides associated with the Mother's Day Nor'easter were thoroughly soaking the marsh, a low-lying wetland with grassy vegetation usually present in areas of transition between land and water.